-In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses Topic 326: Measurement of Credit Losses on Financial Instruments.
-The objective of the ASU is to provide financial statement users with more decisionuseful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date by replacing the incurred loss impairment methodology with a methodology that reflects expected credit losses, which is referred to as the current expected credit loss ("CECL") methodology, and requires consideration of a broader range of reasonable and supportable information to form credit loss estimates.
+The Company adopted ASU 2016-13, Financial Instruments - Credit Losses (Topic 326) on October 1, 2023 using the modified retrospective method for all financial assets measured at amortized cost, and off-balance-sheet credit exposures.
 In November 2019, the FASB adopted changes to delay the effective date of ASU 2016-13 to 2023 for certain entities, including certain Securities and Exchange Commission filers, public business entities, and private companies.
-As the Company is a smaller reporting company under SEC regulations, the Company was eligible for and elected delayed adoption.
-The Company adopted the standard on October 1, 2023 using the modified retrospective method for all financial assets measured at amortized cost, and off-balance-sheet credit exposures.
-Results for the three months ended December 31, 2023 are presented under ASC 326 while prior period amounts continue to be reported in accordance with previously applicable GAAP.
-The Company recognized a one-time cumulative effect adjustment to retained earnings, of \$4.0 million, or \$3.2 million, net of tax effects, of which \$0.1 million reflected a reduction of allowance for credit losses on unfunded commitments, \$4.1 million reflected additional allowance related to the loan portfolio, and no adjustment was recognized related to the securities portfolio.
+As the Company is a smaller reporting company under SEC regulations, the Company was eligible for and elected delayed adoption of the ASU until October 1, 2023.
+The objective of the ASU is to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date by replacing the incurred loss impairment methodology with a methodology that reflects expected credit losses, which is referred to as the current expected credit loss ("CECL") methodology, and requires consideration of a broader range of reasonable and supportable information to form credit loss estimates.
+Results for reporting periods beginning after October 1, 2023 are presented under ASC 326 while prior period amounts continue to be reported in accordance with previously applicable GAAP.
+On October 1, 2023, the Company recognized a one-time cumulative effect adjustment to retained earnings, of \$4.0 million, or \$3.2 million, net of tax effects, of which \$0.1 million reflected a reduction of allowance for credit losses on unfunded commitments, \$4.1 million reflected additional allowance related to the loan portfolio, and no adjustment was recognized related to the securities portfolio.

 In March 2022, the FASB issued ASU 2022-02, which eliminates creditor accounting guidance for troubled debt restructurings ("TDRs") for entities that have adopted ASU 2016-13, Financial Instruments-Credit Losses (Topic 326) and enhances Vintage Disclosures of Gross Writeoffs.
 This ASU eliminates Subtopic 310-40 guidance for TDRs, and requires creditors to apply the loan refinancing and restructuring guidance in Subtopic 310-20 when evaluating modifications granted to borrowers experiencing financial difficulty to determine whether the modification is considered a continuation of an existing loan or a new loan.
 The vintage disclosure component of the ASU requires entities to disclose current-period gross writeoffs by origination year for financing receivables and investment leases within the scope of Subtopic 326-20.
 The Company adopted ASU 2022-02 prospectively, beginning October 1, 2023, concurrently with the aforementioned ASU 2016-13.
-The Company did not have any loans that were both experiencing financial difficulties and modified during the three months ended December 31, 2023.
+The Company did not have any loans that were both experiencing financial difficulties and modified during the reporting periods beginning after October 1, 2023.